hapax/hapax.github.io/assets/patterns.md

 "Equivalent" means that we can turn one into the other, and vice versa, using some sort of structure-preserving transformation or *isomorphism* (Greek for "same shape").

+To understand what this means, we need to say more about what a pattern is.
+Regularities are often only revealed by careful observation, and the patterns we invoke to explain them may be refuted by a single observation.
+Nature obeys *deep patterns*, which we can never directly observe, but only attempt to reconstruct